 Remnants of Hope operates under the rules of all games we are involved in.
 If you are found to be in violation of those terms of services, you will be considered in violation of our Code of Conduct.
 Such actions include but are not limited to hacking, illegal monetary farming, or harassment.
 Do not use any means of communication provided by RoH to organize other illegal activities.3.
 Respect and Tolerance

 Remnants of Hope promotes a stress-free environment for members to relax and enjoy the games they are playing.
 We are a diverse population of gamers from all backgrounds.
-It is mandatory for all of our members to show absolute respect and tolerance to each other and our allies.
+Remnants of Hope is committed to equity, diversity, inclusion, and antiracism.
+More specifically, we believe in fostering an authentic sense of belonging through the diversity of thoughts, ideas, beliefs, and experiences, and the inclusion and equality of people regardless of their gender identity, race, ethnicity, sexual orientation, first language, accent, national origin, religion, disability, age, or neurodiversity.
+It is mandatory for all of our members to show respect and tolerance to each other and our allies; our diverse backgrounds do not justify a lack of respect.
+The requirement for respect and tolerance applies in any situation where you identify yourself as a member of Remnants of Hope or interact with another Remnants of Hope member, regardless of context.
 If a community leader is informed that your words or actions are making another member uncomfortable, you may be asked to alter said behavior.
 That being said, we are also committed to creating a safe and secure environment where members feel free to be who they are, and will not censor posts or reprimand members unless they are in violation of the CoC.
-We do not allow any form of discrimination based on race, religion, gender, nationality, or sexual orientation.
 Elitism is not tolerated, and members are expected to show a reasonable amount of respect toward all players.
 Harassing "pugs" or openly berating other players negatively represents RoH and is a CoC violation.
 Harassment of fellow members may result in immediate removal from Remnants of Hope.
 We understand that sometimes gamers will look for fights, but we expect our members to take the high road and walk away from hostile situations.
 Remnants of Hope is a PG-13 community, and any such acts that would not fall under that classification should be kept in private.4.
 Naming Policy

 Upon joining Remnants of Hope, you are expected to represent a professional image of our community.
 One of the biggest reflections about you as an individual is what you choose to call yourself.
 We consider your account and character name another expression of communication, subject to all the same limitations as listed above.
 If you are unsure whether a name would be considered inappropriate, please ask the Elder Council.
 Do not take or imitate the names of other members within the community.
 This policy applies to our website, our VOIP, and any of our games.5.
 Using Discretion With Issues